Giphy/GiphyAPI/README.md

 + random
 + trending

 The search endpoint replicates the search found on [Giphy](http://giphy.com).
-Translate is an experimental endpoint designed to be used for GIF dialects andrandom returns a single random GIF, optionally limited to a specified tag.
+Translate is an experimental endpoint designed to be used for GIF dialects and random returns a single random GIF, optionally limited to a specified tag.
 Learn more about the rest in the documentation below.

 The Giphy API implements a REST-like interface.
 Connections can be made with any HTTP enabled programming language.
 The Giphy API also implements [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing), allowing you to connect to Giphy from JavaScript / Web browsers on your own domain.